 CSC 511 Botany & Chemistry of Cannabis

-The Botany and Chemistry of Cannabis course covers the history of cannabis as a medicinal plant from ancient times until today, taxonomy, macro and microscopic characterization, cultivation, storage, tissue culture and cryopreservation of genetic material.
-The different chemical classes in cannabis including the cannabinoids and terpenes and their biosynthesis, and the chemovars of cannabis and the trends in potency changes in the illicit market over time in the USA are described.
-Students will learn the morphological and histological characteristics of the different organs of Cannabis such as flowers, leaves, roots, stems, isolated elements and powders and the microscopic examination of the Cannabis plant and chemical tests to identify the plant are described.
+The Botany & Chemistry of Cannabis course covers the history of cannabis as a medicinal plant from ancient times until today, taxonomy, macro and microscopic characterization, cultivation, storage, tissue culture and cryopreservation of genetic material.
+The different chemical classes in cannabis, including the cannabinoids and terpenes and their biosynthesis, and the chemovars of cannabis and the trends in potency changes in the illicit market over time in the USA, are described.
+Students will learn the morphological and histological characteristics of the different organs of cannabis such as flowers, leaves, roots, stems, isolated elements and powders, and the microscopic examination of the cannabis plant and chemical tests to identify the plant are described.
 The course will require students to critically review and present publications in small groups and complete assignments.